1Computer1/lexure/docs/classes/lexer.md

 * **lexCommand**(matchPrefix: [MatchPrefix](../README.md#matchprefix)): [[Token](../interfaces/token.md), function] | null

 Runs the lexer, matching a prefix and command.
-This consumes at least two tokens of the lexer.
+This consumes at most two tokens of the lexer.

 **Parameters:**